-Rhys successfully defended his thesis in September 2017 and is currently employed as a research assistant at the University of South Wales.
+Rhys successfully defended his thesis in September 2017 and is currently employed as a research fellow at the University of South Wales.
+His current projects involve research into hydrogen production and resource recovery from waste.
 Away from academia, Rhys is a keen rock climber and musician.

 Jones, R.J., Massanet-Nicolau, J., Mulder, J.J., Premier, G.C., Dinsdale, R.M., Guwy, A.J., 2017.
 Increased biohydrogen yields, volatile fatty acid production and substrate utilisation rates via the elctrodialysis of a continually fed sucrose fermenter.
 Bioresource Technology, 229 (April 2017), pp. 46-52

 Massanet-Nicolau, J., Jones.
 R.J., Guwy, A.J., Dinsdale, R.M., Premier, G.C., Mulder, J.J., 2017.
 Maximising biohydrogen yields via continuous electrochemical hydrogen removal and carbon dioxide scrubbing.
 Bioresource Technology, 218 (October 2016), pp. 512-517